Here’s everything you need to know about the 2023 Laax Open

 Europe's renowned snowsports contest is scheduled to run January 18–22 and with freeski slopestyle on the schedule, it's set to be the most action-packed Laax Open to date.

 The countdown to the Laax Open, Europe’s most anticipated snowsports competition, is officially on.
-From January 18 to 22, the Swiss Alps will host 300 of the world’s top snowboarders – and now freeskiers will join the party for the very first time.
+From January 18 to 22, the Swiss Alps will host 300 of the world’s top snowboarders including Kiwi athlete Cool Wakushima – and now freeskiers will join the party for the very first time.
 With the event fast approaching, it’s time to take a look at who’s competing and, more importantly, who’s projected to win

 01